kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 that volume are changed recursively to the provided fsGroup value.
 This change in ownership can take an excessively long time to complete, especially for very large volumes (>=1TB) as well as a few other reasons detailed in [Motivation](#motivation).

-To solve this issue we will add a new field called `pod.Spec.SecurityContext.FSGroupChangePolicy` and allow the user to specify how they want the permission and ownership change for volumes used by pod to happen.
+To solve this issue we will add a new field called `pvc.Status.FSGroup` to record last known fsGroup of the volume managed by PVC and if it matches with `fsGroup` requested in pod's spec - kubelet will not perform recursive permission and ownership change.

 ## Motivation